havardh/workflow/packages/create-workflow-home/files/static/Readme.md

 so that we can include the `app` definition in the main `workflow` repository.

 ### `flows/`
 The folder which `workflow` will try to resolve workflows relative to.
+The path to this folder is specified in the `config.js` file.

 #### `flows/Example.js`
 An example of a workflow definition file.